Page Reviewed / Updated - May 2019

 Cost of Care Calculator

-The average cost of assisted living in Delaware in 2018 is $5,470 / month, with costs generally ranging from $5,120 - $8,270 / month.
-However, in the Philadelphia-Wilmington-Camden area, the average cost of assisted living is slightly lower at approximately $4,770 / month.
+The average cost of assisted living in Delaware in 2019 is $5,350 / month.
+However, in the Philadelphia-Wilmington-Camden area, the average cost of assisted living is slightly lower at approximately $4,790 / month.
 Alzheimer's or Memory Care (in assisted living, not nursing homes) costs approximately $1,070 additional per month over regular assisted living.

-In 2018, the average hourly rate for home care in Delaware is $22.75.
-However, the prices can range from $15.75 / hr. - $25.75 / hr.
-In Dover, the hourly cost is consistent with the average hourly rate throughout the state at $22.75.
+In 2019, the average hourly rate for home care in Delaware is $21.25.
+In Dover, the hourly cost is slightly lower than the average hourly rate throughout the state at $21.00.
 Home health care (as opposed to non-medical home care) costs roughly $1.75 more each hour.

-Adult day care, in 2018, costs Delaware residents $73 / day, on average.
-The prices can vary from $54 / day to $86 / day.
-The average daily rate in the Dover area is on the low end of the price range at $54.
+Adult day care, in 2019, costs Delaware residents $83 / day, on average.
+However, the average daily rate in the Dover area is much lower at $60.

-2) Adult Day Care and Alzheimer's Day Treatment Programs – via these programs, seniors are supervised during daytime hours, while also receiving non-medical care.
+1) Adult Day Care and Alzheimer's Day Treatment Programs – via these programs, seniors are supervised during daytime hours, while also receiving non-medical care.
 Medical care is also provided via the Alzheimer’s Day Treatment Program.
+These programs are open to both non-Medicaid and Medicaid recipients.

 There are additional financial options for care aside from the programs available from the state.
 The Resource Locator Tool can help to locate different federal and non-profit options available to Delaware residents.
 If those seeking assistance are elderly veterans, there are also programs available to help them, as well as tax credits, loan options, and home modification assistance.
 Search here at no charge, to find the most suitable program based on your circumstances.